Carlos Quentin: 2013

 Quentin was still recovering from his knee surgery as the 2013 season began, and he was limited to four games and 14 at-bats in spring training.
 The Padres limited his play in the field early to rest the knee.

 On April 11 in a game against the Los Angeles Dodgers, Quentin was hit in the shoulder by a pitch thrown by Zack Greinke.
 Quentin charged the mound, igniting a bench-clearing brawl in which Greinke's collarbone was fractured.
 Quentin was suspended for eight games for his role in the incident.

 Quentin left a July 30 game early after tweaking his right knee on a swing.
 The game ended up being Quentin's final game of the 2013 season, as he was placed on the disabled list on August 10 and later decided to have surgery to clean up the knee to be ready for 2014.
 He had the surgery on September 3 and was encouraged by the results, calling it "the best of the three".

 For the season, Quentin batted .275 with 13 home runs, 44 RBI and an .855 OPS in 82 games.

 2014

 Quentin began the season on the disabled list as he recovered from knee surgery from the previous season, and was activated on May 13.
 Upon return, Quentin struggled mightily offensively, hitting just .177 through 50 games.
 He was placed on the disabled list on July 26 due to a sore knee.
 The injury ended his season and his three-year tenure with the Padres.

 Atlanta Braves

 On April 5, 2015, Quentin was traded to the Atlanta Braves along with Cameron Maybin, Matt Wisler, and Jordan Paroubeck, for Craig Kimbrel and Melvin Upton Jr. The Braves designated him for assignment later that day, and released him on April 14.

+Seattle Mariners

 Quentin signed a minor league deal with the Seattle Mariners on April 22, 2015, and was assigned to the Tacoma Rainiers.
 On May 1, 2015, Quentin announced his retirement.